polpielladev/polpiella.dev/src/_posts/embedding-a-dylib-in-a-swift-package.md

 After this, it is a matter of compiling all of the libraries, both for device and simulator, with the correct hosts and architectures - note that the current machine architecture (in my case it is `arm64`) always gets appended to the list you pass in, so for the simulator, I just had to pass `x86_64` to build both.

-The output of the commands above will have created a `.dylib` with the two simulator slices (`x86_64` for intel-based macOS computers and `arm64` for silicon macOS computers), a separate `.dylib` with the `arm64` slice built for the `iphoneos` host and, lastly, a `.dylib` with the `arm64` and `x86_64` slices for the `macosx` host.
+The output of the commands above will have created a `.dylib` with the two simulator slices (`x86_64` for intel-based macOS computers and `arm64` for Apple Silicon computers), a separate `.dylib` with the `arm64` slice built for the `iphoneos` host and, lastly, a `.dylib` with the `arm64` and `x86_64` slices for the `macosx` host.
 How do we put all these together into something we can use in our app?

 ### Bundling all architectures in an xcframework
 The answer is to use a `xcframework`!
 It is a feature that was announced in [WWDC2019](https://developer.apple.com/videos/wwdc2019) which put an end to the _hacky_ _fat_ `framework`s approach that consisted in bundling all slices for both device and simulator architectures into a single binary.

-In fact, using these also called _universal_ binaries becomes an issue when trying to build for simulators running on Silicon machines, as these have the same architecture as devices (`arm64`) and two slices built for the same architecture can not be included in the same binary.
+In fact, using these also called _universal_ binaries becomes an issue when trying to build for simulators running on Apple Silicon machines, as these have the same architecture as devices (`arm64`) and two slices built for the same architecture can not be included in the same binary.

 `xcframework`s, on the other hand, work in such a way that we can bundle multiple `framework`s or libraries that serve different purposes and platforms (one for macOS, one for iOS devices and one for iOS simulators in my case) and import them directly into our applications.
 Then Xcode will do the magic of deciding which library to use based on the device the application will be running on.